markusmoenig/Eldiron/eldiron-source-concept.md

 Prototype non-goals:

 - No full source formatter yet.
-- No watch mode yet.
+- No live runtime reload yet.
 - No folder auto-discovery yet.
 - No procedural placement yet.
 - No custom TUI editor.